blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/PasswordCracking/PasswordCracking.md

 ```

 If you get an error that the file does not exist, that is fine.
 It just means the file does not exist.
 Carry on.

 <hr>

 ## Step 1: Cracking MD5 Hashes
 We need to navigate to the appropriate directory.<br>
-In your Terminal (or Ubuntu Shell), run the following:
+In your Terminal, run the following:

 ```bash
 cd ~/Intro_To_Security/Password_Cracking